 Form Controls

-Adds single line text field (class TextInput).
-If the user does not fill in the field, it returns an empty string '', or use setNullable() to change it to return null.
+Adds a single-line text input field (class TextInput).
+If the user does not fill in the field, it returns an empty string '', or use setNullable() to make it return null instead.

 $form->addText('name', 'Name:')